pmcalabrese/statically/README.md

 you will see the site up and running.
 So what's the problem?
 Well there are 2 main problems with it:

 - Client Rendering
-- Network Request for data that could be statically rendered, which will results in a less performant website.
+- Network Request for data that could be statically rendered, which will result in a less performant website.

 Since in this case we are _just_ rendering some static data, it would be much better to prerender them as much as possible, and remove the scripts that are not necessary anymore as well, so we do not have to request them over the network on runtime.